julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 {"scale":"50","offset":0,"minValue":0,"maxValue":25000}
 ```

-* The ```minValue``` sets the value for the orgin of the y axis, that is, the rate scale.
+* The ```minValue``` sets the value for the origin of the y-axis, that is, the rate scale.
 Usually, this value would be zero, but it doesn't need to be zero, as it is configurable.

 * The ```maxValue``` may be set to any positive number.

-{% include note.html content="The values entered via the designer and the charts are syncronized and stored in the node." %}
+{% include note.html content="The values entered via the designer and the charts are synchronized and stored in the node." %}